 Dialogue’s client list includes business people such as MDs and CEOs, marketing managers and sales executives, chauffeurs and receptionists.
 But we’ve also provided English language training services for professional footballers and nuns, interns and university students, royal princes and generals.

 Dialogue’s English Language Training Services

 We start with an in-depth training needs analysis (TNA) and assessment of your proficiency level in English.
-You take an Oxford University Press online test and have a face-to-face conversation with our Academic Director to evaluate your strengths and weaknesses.
+You take an online test and have a face-to-face conversation with our Training Director to evaluate your strengths and weaknesses.
 From this we calculate the number of hours needed to achieve the objectives and outcomes you defined in your TNA.

 We then determine the milestones, frequency of reviews and exams for each learner and language.
 It’s a collaborative process.
 You tell us what’s practical in terms of time and budget and we do the rest.

 To date our trainers have worked with students from these countries; we hope you can find your country in there!